semihsalihoglu/graft/README.md

         #

 Find the job identifier from the output, e.g., `job_201405221715_0005` and copy it for later.

+You can optionally specify the supersteps and vertex IDs to debug:

+    ./giraph-debug -S 0 -S 1 -S 2 -V 1 -V 2 -V 3 \
+        target/backend-0.0-SNAPSHOT.jar org.apache.giraph.GiraphRunner \
+        # ... rest are same as above

 ### Launch Debugger GUI
 Launch the debugger GUI with the following command: